Special Programs of Study

 The U.S.-China Institute at Bryant specializes in offering both short and long-term study abroad and internship programs in China with partner universities in Wuhan, Beijing, and other cities.

 Customized International Business Program Bryant’s International Business (IB) program provides customized study abroad opportunities for their students.
 Currently, they offer programs in Spain, Chile, France, China and Italy.
 These customized programs are designed to strengthen the students' understanding of international business and their language skills.
-Each of the customized programs offers students a study abroad experience and an international internship.
+Each of the customized programs offers students a study abroad experience and an international internship in their second language.

 Certain Study Abroad Programs will require application fees.